esi-estech/.github/pull_request_template.md

 Please mark the option that is relevant

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix (Non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (Non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (Fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation Update

 ## Checklist